Medical Policy: 02.01.53

-High intensity focused ultrasound (HIFU) is a minimally-invasive technique that is currently under clinical study for treatment of cancers and other conditions, including but not limited to prostate cancer, renal cancer (kidney cancer), pancreatic cancer, breast cancer, brain cancer, soft tissue sarcomas, treatment of primary and secondary liver cancer, thyroid nodules, benign prostatic hypertrophy (BPH) and breast fibroadenoma.
-Currently, the primary area of study is for use in the treatment of prostate cancer.
+High intensity focused ultrasound (HIFU) is a minimally-invasive technique that is currently under clinical study for treatment of cancers and other conditions, including but not limited to prostate cancer, renal cancer, pancreatic cancer, breast cancer, central nervous system cancers (gliomas), soft tissue sarcomas, hepatocellular carcinoma, thyroid nodules, benign prostatic hypertrophy (BPH), breast fibroadenoma and vulvar dystrophy (non-neoplastic epithelial disorders of the vulva).
+Currently, the primary area of study is for use of HIFU in the treatment of prostate cancer.

-High intensity focused ultrasound (HIFU) focuses high-energy ultrasound waves on a single location, which increases the local tissue temperature to over 80 degrees celcius.
+High intensity focused ultrasound (HIFU) focuses high-energy ultrasound waves on a single location, which increases the local tissue temperature to over 80 degrees Celcius.
 This causes a discrete locus of coagulative necrosis of approximately 3x3x10 mm.
+The surgeon uses a transrectal probe to plan, perform, and monitor treatment in a real-time sequence to ablate the entire gland or small discrete lesions.
 HIFU can be repeated if necessary.
 This procedure is typically carried out in an outpatient setting and is performed under a spinal or general anesthesia.
 A proposed benefit to this method is less adjacent tissue damage.

 Methods to manage localized prostate cancer include watchful waiting and active surveillance.
 Treatment options for localized prostate cancer include radical prostatectomy, radiotherapy (EBRT or brachytherapy) and whole gland cryotherapy.
 High intensity focused ultrasound (HIFU) has been proposed as a method for treating localized prostate cancer.
 For treatment of the prostate the physician uses a transrectal probe to plan, perform and monitor treatment in real time sequence to ablate the entire gland or small discrete lesions.
 A cooling balloon surrounding the probe protects the rectal mucosa from the high temperature.
 Reported post procedure complications include incontinence, bladder neck/urethral stricture and rectourethral fistulae.